 Software should be able to evolve as business requirements change over time.
-In NS theory [2], the lack of Combinatorial Effects measures evolvability.
+In NS theory [8], the lack of Combinatorial Effects measures evolvability.
 When the impact of a change depends not only on the type of the change but also on the size of the system it affects, we talk about a Combinatorial Effect.
 The NS theory assumes that software undergoes unlimited changes over time, so Combinatorial Effects harm software evolvability.
-Indeed, if changes to a system depend on the size of the growing system, these changes become harder to handle (i.e., requiring more work and therefore lowering the evolvability of the system).
+Indeed, suppose changes to a system depend on the size of the growing system.
+In that case, these changes become more challenging to handle (i.e., requiring more work and lowering the system's evolvability).

 NS theory is built on classic system engineering and statistical entropy principles.
-In classic system engineering, a system is stable if it has Bounded Input leading to Bounded Output (BIBO).
+In classic system engineering, a system is stable if it has bounded input, which leads to bounded output (BIBO).
 NS theory applies this idea to software design, as a limited change in functionality should cause a limited change in the software.
 In classic system engineering, stability is measured at infinity.
 NS theory considers infinitely large systems that will go through infinitely many changes.
-A system is stable for NS, if it does not have Combinatorial Effects, meaning that the effect of change only depends on the kind of change and not on the system size.
+A system is stable for NS if it does not have Combinatorial Effects, meaning that the effect of change only depends on the kind of change and not on the system size.
 NS theory suggests four theorems and five extendable elements as the basis for creating evolvable software through pattern expansion of the elements.
-The theorems are proven formally, giving a set of required conditions that must be followed strictly to avoid Combinatorial Effects.
+The theorems are proven formally, giving a set of required conditions to strictly follow to avoid Combinatorial Effects.
 The NS theorems have been applied in NS elements.
 These elements offer a set of predefined higher-level structures, patterns, or "building blocks" that provide a clear blueprint for implementing the core functionalities of realistic information systems, following the four theorems.